aneeshdurg/aneeshdurg.github.io/_posts/2025/2025-09-08-hugepages.md

-[fork](https://man7.org/linux/man-pages/man2/fork.2.html). `fork` works by duplicating a process and all of it's memory mappings to create a new process with the only difference being that the return value of `fork` is different (`0` in the parent, `pid` of the current process in the child). when a process forks, all of it's writeable pages are marked both shared and read-only, and a flag is set to note that it should be considered for CoW.
+[fork](https://man7.org/linux/man-pages/man2/fork.2.html). `fork` works by duplicating a process and all of it's memory mappings to create a new process with the only difference being that the return value of `fork` is different (`0` in the child, `pid` of the child in the parent). when a process forks, all of it's writeable pages are marked both shared and read-only, and a flag is set to note that it should be considered for CoW.
 When a process writes to a shared page, it triggers a write-fault, which causes the OS to copy